What is Boonerang?

 Can I bring my dog?

 Dogs are permitted at the festival, but must remain on a leash at all times.
 Owners must clean up after their pets and should be respectful of other festival guests.
-The Watauga Humane Society will be sponsoring a pet water station, but also be sure to bring backup water for you four-legged friends.
+Their will be a pet water station at the festival, but also be sure to bring backup water for you four-legged friends.

 How can I get involved?

 If you are interested in helping out with Boonerang, please fill out a volunteer application, so we can get you more information.
 Volunteer perks include an exclusive Boonerang T-shirt, reserved parking, and access to a volunteer lounge - not to mention the feel-good vibes of helping out with a trademark Boone event.

 Are you booking musicians?

-While we appreciate hearing from interested artists and bands, we are not seeking solicitations for our Boonerang music lineup.
+While we appreciate hearing from interested artists and bands, we do not accept or respond to solicitations for our Boonerang music lineup.